 Tell me about your position.

 I’m Director of the Office Portfolio for Swire Properties.
-Our principal holdings are in Hong Kong and mainland China, covering Shanghai, Beijing, Guangzhou and Chengdu.
+Our principal holdings are in Hong Kong and on the Chinese mainland, covering Shanghai, Beijing, Guangzhou and Chengdu.
 But we also have presence in Miami, where we’ve developed a site called Brickell City Centre, which creates a sort

 of centre for Miami.
 It’s an integrated mixed-use development, which is a model that we’ve brought to much of our portfolio.